jhpyle/docassemble/_docs/documents.md

 the next section, which explains how to pass variables in "raw" format to the template.

+When using `field code`, `code`, or `field variables` to define your fields, there is a shortcut for formatting decimal numbers: set the option `decimal places` to the number of decimal places you want to use.

+{% highlight yaml %}
+---
+attachment:
+  name: My Document
+  filename: my_document
+  pdf template file: letter_template.pdf variable name: the_document decimal places: 2
+---
+{% endhighlight %}

+By default, when `decimal places` is not used, numbers are converted to text using the standard [Python] method, which uses at least one decimal place.

+Note that `decimal places` does nothing for variables passed to your template with a method other than `field code`, `code`, or `field variables`.
+In other cases, you will need to manually format your numbers, for example by writing something like `${ '%.3f' % ounces_of_gold }`.

 ### <a name="raw field variables"></a>Turning off automatic conversion of .docx variables

 Normally, all values that you transfer to a .docx template using